HigherOrderCO/Bend/docs/syntax.md

 "Hello, World!"
 ```

 A String literal is surrounded with `"`.
+Accepts the same values as characters literals.

+It is desugared to constructor calls of the built-in type String, `String/cons(head, ~tail)` and `String/nil` .

 ### List Literal